 Seth believes that our external world is a reflection of our internal thoughts.
 I’m a firm believer of this concept and yet the way Seth explains it emphasizes the power of the mind even more so.
 This book is all about exploring our “greater inner dimensions from which our usual live emerge…” (Jane Roberts) so that we may live a more effective and fulfilling life.

-Topics such as our reality and personal beliefs, the structure of our beliefs, and how it impacts the constant creation of your body and physical existence.
+Topics such as our reality and personal beliefs, the structure of our beliefs, and how it impacts the constant creation of your body and physical existence are discussed.
 Seth touches on health, and how our thoughts manifest into diseases and illnesses.
 He talks about the landscape of our dreams, and how to use it as a healing tool.

 Seth teaches practical techniques that you can use to re-structure your current belief system, a concept I embrace whole-heartedly in my life coaching practice.

 Once again, Seth’s “spiritual” approach to life is what captures my attention and expands my own abilities to grow my mindpower and use it to my advantage.
 Once again, I’m shown the deep connection between my own spirituality and the physical world I live in.

 What makes this book so incredible is that the concepts Seth teaches in the 1970s’ are concepts we’re all basing our psychological, counseling, and life coaching principles on today.
 Seth’s teachings resonate with the shamanic principles I aspire to live my daily life by.
 But, what I love most about this book are the practical tools shared to empower me to live the life I truly believe in.